Full disclosure: This post contains affiliate links. ?

 One way of keeping yourself accountable is to start a blog and tell everyone you know about it.
 Write regularly about your language learning – the highs and lows, what’s working and what isn’t.
 Likewise, you can always find help and guidance within the Fi3M forum.

-Another option worth considering is the Add1Challange.
+Another option worth considering is the Add1Challange (now the Fluent in 3 Months Challenge).
 Brian Kwong, founded the Add1Challenge after he recognised the merit in being part of community of learners that could support one another in working towards a common language goal.
 The Add1Challenge gives you 90 days to reach a level where you can have a 15 minute conversation with a native speaker of your target language.
 It includes a public accountability tracking sheet and community support to help motivate you to reach fluency as quickly as possible.

 5. Refresh the Languages You Don’t Want to Forget